Moncada25/PackApps/README.md

 ### New features!

-  - Optical Character Recognition (OCR)
+  - Optical Character Recognition (OCR).
-  - Integration with automated testing
+  - Integration with automated testing.
-  - Sending emails to any recipient
+  - Sending emails to any recipient.

 ### Tech and libraries

-PackApps uses a number of open source projects to work properly:
+PackApps uses several open source projects to work properly:

 * [jtattoo] - To add themes
-* [javax.mail] - For sending emails with Gmail
+* [javax.mail] - To send emails by Gmail
 * [itextpdf] - To manage PDF files
 * [mysql-connector-java] - To connect to the database
 * [tess4j] - To use OCR